-Fig. 2.12 Percentage of aged 15-29 who in
+Fig. 2.12 Percentage of aged 15-29 who in the last month used...
+(2015)

 17 Data for Juvenile prisoners in Germany are not available in the international sources adopted for the other countries (Eurostat/UNODC), we therefore use figures from Statistisches Bundesamt